 Starting position: Go in a lunge position and bring your torso upright.
 Have one knee directly below your hip and the other leg forward with your knee directly above your ankle.
 Extend the hips forward and tighten your glutes.
 The front knee does not extend past your front foot.
 Hold the stretch for 20-30 seconds.
 Repeat 2-3 times with each leg.

-Not too sure on where to start or need some advice?
-Then please don’t hesitate to get in touch with the team at Fitness Lab who will be more than happy to help: email@example.com
+Please don’t hesitate to get in touch with the team at Fitness Lab who will be more than happy to answer your questions and tell you more about what we can do: email@example.com